dpacassi/UltimateDrupalReference/README.md

 - [Email Registration](https://www.drupal.org/project/email_registration) - Allow users to register and login using only an email address.
 Users can then log-in using their email address and password for authentication.
 - [Group](https://www.drupal.org/project/group) - The Group module allows you to create arbitrary collections of your content and users on your site and grant access control permissions on those collections.
 - [Menu Per Role](https://www.drupal.org/project/menu_per_role) - This module allows you to restrict access to menu items based on user roles.
+- [One Time Password](https://www.drupal.org/project/one_time_password) - One Time Password is an opinionated, lightweight, near zero-configuration module with 100% test coverage.
+It provides two factor authentication to users by way of the Time-based One-time Password Algorithm (RFC 6238).
 - [Permissions by Term](https://www.drupal.org/project/permissions_by_term) - The Permissions by Term module extends Drupal by functionality for restricting access to single nodes via taxonomy terms.
 - [Remove username](https://www.drupal.org/project/remove_username) - This simple module is removing the 'name' (username) field from the user management forms (create/register/edit accounts) by making the 'email' field required and copying the email address into the username field.
 - [RoleAssign](https://www.drupal.org/project/roleassign) - RoleAssign specifically allows site administrators to further delegate the task of managing user's roles while withholding the Administer permissions permission.